-- Orange-brown patches pigmentation due to haemosiderin deposition
+Orange-brown patches of pigmentation caused by haemosiderin deposition.

 If you’re not sure if the patient has venous eczema, ask “Is it itchy?”.
 Varicose eczema is often intensely pruritic and a this is a common indication for intervention.

-It is an advanced manifestation of chronic venous insufficiency (CVI) – one cause of CVI is of course varicose veins (other causes include deep venous incompetence and calf muscle pump failure).
+It is an advanced manifestation of chronic venous insufficiency (CVI).
+Varicose veins are a common cause of CVI with other causes including deep venous incompetence and calf muscle pump failure.

-A venous ulcer can be defined as a full-thickness defect of the skin, most frequently in the ankle region, that fails to heal spontaneously and is sustained by chronic venous disease.
+Venous ulcers are thought to be caused by the improper functioning of venous valves and typically develop along the medial aspect of the distal leg.
+A venous ulcer can be defined as a full-thickness defect of the skin that fails to heal spontaneously and is sustained by chronic venous disease.

 Venous ulcers present with the following clinical characteristics: